Tour an Authentic 1880s One-Room Schoolhouse

 Henry County Schools

 In the past, Henry County had a total of 104 one-room schoolhouses.
 These schools were named after the communities they served, such as Bethlehem, Cleveland, Elm Branch, Freedom, George, Hortense, Mound, Norris, Piper, Richland, Star, White Oak, and Willow Branch.
-Unfortunately, most of these schools were located in rural areas that no longer exist.

 In 1835, three log cabin schools were built in Henry County.
 They ran on a subscription basis, with a monthly tuition fee paid or bartered by the parents.